peterdri/ece-communications-labs/_ece350/lab1/AM-transmitters.md

 ### PRBS with square pulse shape over 6 symbols

-Edit the `waveform-builder.grc` flowgraph and change the *Root Raised Cosine Filter* block to a *Interpolating FIR Filter* block, where all 8 of the taps are set to 1.
+Edit the `waveform_builder.grc` flowgraph and change the *Root Raised Cosine Filter* block to a *Interpolating FIR Filter* block, where all 8 of the taps are set to 1.
 This will make the pulse shape a square.

 {%include alert.html title="Note" content="In some versions of GR the taps need to be contained inside brackets.
 If you get an error running your interpolation filter set the taps to `[1,1,1,1,1,1,1,1]` including the brackets." %}